AlecGMcNamara/PMS5003Browser/README.md

   Allow user to save data some how? (email?, webpage?)

 Problems discovered:-
-  PMS5003 needs 5+ to power the internal fan.
-3.7v Batteries don't work ElegantOTA crashed the web sockets when you try to read serial port **PMS5003 TX connection blocks the Serial port** when uploading disconnect it
+  PMS5003 needs +5V to power the internal fan, a 3.7v battery doesn't work ElegantOTA crashed the web sockets when you try to read serial port **PMS5003 TX connection to ESP RX pin** blocks you uploading the program, disconnect it while programming.